What degree does ITM offer?

 ITM prepares students for management positions in international trade and global fashion and creative companies.
 Students pursue careers in import/export companies as well as international companies dealing with law, finance, customs compliance, trade policies, management, marketing, sourcing, logistics, research, educational, and sustainability.

-- Solve international trade and marketing business challenges and make decisions in the best interest of companies and stakeholders in the global fashion and creative sectors,
+- Decision Making: Students will solve international trade and marketing business challenges and make decisions in the best interest of companies and stakeholders in the global fashion and creative sectors.

-- Communicate effectively through sound business practices associated with the fashion and creative industries,
+- Communication: Students will communicate effectively through accepted business practices associated with the fashion and creative industries.

-- Analyze, differentiate, and evaluate information to make sound decisions related to key management issues,
+- Critical Thinking: Students will gather, analyze, differentiate, and evaluate information to make sound decisions related to key management issues.

-- Assess the political, legal, ethical, cultural, quality assurance, transportation, technological, and customs issues associated with global trade and marketing,
+- Global Perspective: Students will apply knowledge of the political, legal, ethical, cultural, quality assurance, transportation, technological, and customs issues as well as implement strategies associated with global trade and marketing.

-- Work independently and in teams, using leadership and interpersonal skills to complete projects and other assessment methods according to relevant business practices,
+- Management/Teamwork: Students will work independently and in teams, using leadership and interpersonal skills to complete projects and other assessment methods according to relevant business practices.

 What is ITM's philosophy?